 11.2.3.1.2 IFM Payments for MSS Supply under Gross Energy Settlement

 The CAISO shall pay Scheduling Coordinators that submit Bids for MSS Operators that have selected or are subject to gross Energy Settlement an amount equal to the product of the MWh quantity of Supply from the MSS in its Day-Ahead Schedule at the corresponding PNode and the applicable IFM LMP.

+11.2.3.1.3 IFM Payments for MSSs providing Imbalance Reserves

+A MSS that receives an Imbalance Reserves Award will be settled as any other resource per Section 11.2.1.1.2 irrespective of that MSS’s election under Section 4.9.13 of net or gross settlement.

 11.2.3.2 Net Energy Settlement for Metered Subsystems